dcernach/hl2mt-next/README.rst

 Usage
 -----

-The basic usage concept behind hl2mt is you do up your encounters, PCs and monsters in Hero Lab and then export them into XML. hl2mt then parses the XML, pulls out the creatures and associates a portrait and token image to them.
+The basic usage concept behind hl2mt is you do up your encounters, PCs and monsters in Hero Lab and then save them into a directory. hl2mt then opens the files, parses the XML, pulls out the creatures and associates a portrait and token image to them.
 It then saves the creature into a Maptool token.
 To do this hl2mt needs 4 directories:

-- XML Dir: Where the Hero Lab XML is saved to
+- Input Dir: Where the Hero Lab XML, por or stock files are
 - POG Dir: Where hl2mt will search for token images for each creature
 - Portrait Dir: Where hl2mt will search for portrait images for each creature
 - Token Dir: Where hl2mt will save the tokens

-The filename on the Hero Lab XML doesn't matter.
+The filename on the Hero Lab file doesn't matter.
 It's the creature names that hl2mt works with.
-If you have an orcs.xml file with an Orc, Orc Champion and Chief Orc hl2mt will individually create "Orc", "Orc Champion" and "Chief Orc" tokens and expect to find image files with those names in the POG and Portrait directories.
+If you have an orcs.por file with an Orc, Orc Champion and Chief Orc hl2mt will individually create "Orc", "Orc Champion" and "Chief Orc" tokens and expect to find image files with those names in the POG and Portrait directories.